 Online Academic Symposium

-The following video papers contain references to sexual violence, assault and rape and may be distressing for some viewers.
+The following videos contain references to sexual violence, assault, and rape and may be distressing for some viewers.
 Please consult our Safeguarding Statement for advice and resources, which we hope will be of help.

 Roundtable Discussion, Day 1 (11/12 May 2021)